ALL CLASSES AT THE NORMAN SPORTSPLEX CONVENIENTLY LOCATED FOR STUDENTS IN MOORE,NORMAN,DEL CITY, AND SW OKC

 We are all uniquely and wonderfully made by a God that deeply loves each and every one of us.
 He gifted us differently from one another.
 Some students are fast, others are slow, some are thinkers, some are good jumpers, some are very coordinated, some can throw with accuracy, and some have a keen sense of balance.
 Because of this, I vary my games and activities which offers different challenges to the student and allows them to experience confidence and success at some point.
 Healthy body, healthy mind.
 There is a relationship between our physical health and our brain.
 Different challenges prompt creations of new pathways in the brain.
 Exercise stimulates certain chemicals in the body.
 Exercise has been shown to relieve stress, anxiety, and can help ease depression.
 Students that are active tend to perform better in the classroom.
 I personally believe that if a child enjoys physical activity at a young age then they are more likely to continue the habit as an adult.
 The above statements govern my class structure.
 I use a wide variety and differing sizes of equipment in class.
 I present an array of games and activities to the student throughout the year.
 This challenges them to adapt in actions and thought.
 I do my very best to keep all students engaged and active the entire period.

 MINEFIELD- on the left.
 Students must tag the opposing team members without touching one of the red land mines.
-DODGEBALL- on the right.
+DODGEBALL- on the right and below.
 Dodgeball is everybody's favorite and I have more kinds of dodgeball games than you've ever experienced.